-North Korea To Declare War Against US Soon?
+North Korea To Declare War Against U.S. Soon?
 Fears Grow As Navy Ships Close In

 North Korea, Asia’s nuclear-capable dark horse, has issued a grave statement to the United States, after the Western superpower deployed a Navy strike group to the Korean Peninsula.
-Kim Jong-un, the leader of the hermit Communist state, has stated that by sending its warships towards Korean waters, the United States has just placed itself on the “brink of war.”
+Kim Jong-un, the leader of the hermit Communist state, has stated that by sending its warships toward Korean waters, the United States has just placed itself on the “brink of war.”

-North Korea’s ambassador in Moscow has echoed the Communist leader’s sentiments, warning the United States that the Asian nuclear nation is prepared to deliver “the most ruthless blow” if the Western superpower gives when the “smallest provocation,” according to a Metro report.
+North Korea’s ambassador in Moscow has echoed the Communist leader’s sentiments, warning the United States that the Asian nuclear nation is prepared to deliver “the most ruthless blow” if the Western superpower gives even the “smallest provocation,” according to a Metro report.

 North Korea has been particularly livid over the United States’ recent attack on Syria.
-Last Friday, the United States military launched a full-fledged airstrike against the Syrian government.
-According to the US, the attack was an act of retaliation against a revolting chemical attack that took the lives of 86 individuals, including 28 children.
+Last Thursday, the United States military launched a full-fledged airstrike against the Syrian government.
+According to the U.S., the attack was an act of retaliation against a revolting chemical attack that took the lives of 86 individuals, including 28 children.
 The airstrike, which was initiated by the United States, has greatly angered North Korea, a close ally of Syria.

 A #US aircraft carrier is now sailing to #NorthKorea waters pic.twitter.com/Ny8z2ul3Qq